 Here’s the distribution scorecard

-Monthly distributions per share.
+Monthly distributions per share, rounded.

 - 2020 0.83